Public-Private Talent Experience (PPTE) Program

 Is this a job swap?

-A: The program is a two-way public-private exchange.
+A: The program is a two-way public-private experience.
 This is not a job swap – it uses a reciprocal approach; that is, one government participant for each industry participant.

 Who may be considered for a PPTE assignment?